HVAC Programs at Spartan College

 Residential, commercial and industrial buildings of all kinds rely on efficient climate control and refrigeration, maintained by certified professionals.
 Environmental concerns and the drive to reduce energy consumption also continue to spur the development of new energy-saving heating and air-conditioning systems, requiring the installation of newer systems in existing homes and buildings.
 You could be just the person an employer is looking for to help solve these problems.

 Our Heating/Ventilation/Air Conditioning (HVAC) training program is fast-tracked and career-focused to help you move more quickly into the working world.
-With hands-on training under the skillful guidance of working professionals, Spartan's HVAC program prepares graduates for entry-level HVAC positions in this field with a diploma in just 10 months, or an associate degree in just 17 months.
+With hands-on HVAC training under the skillful guidance of working professionals, Spartan's HVAC program prepares graduates for entry-level HVAC positions in this field with an HVAC diploma in just 10 months, or an associates HVAC degree in just 17 months.

 Our HVAC courses are taught in a simulated work environment in our facilities, equipped with lab equipment featuring: